-Top Rated Government Relations Attorney in Atlanta, GA
+Top rated Government Relations attorney in Atlanta, GeorgiaFreeman Mathis & Gary, LLP

 Sun Choy practices in the Government and Tort and Catastrophic Loss National Practice Sections of the firm in the Atlanta office.
 He serves as the Chair of the Government section and previously served as the Chair of the Tort and Catastrophic Loss section.
 Mr. Choy focuses on the representation of local governments and law enforcement officers in Section 1983 litigation and virtually every type of related state-law claims.
 He also represents privately held businesses and publicly traded companies in cases involving catastrophic injury and wrongful death.

 Mr. Choy has successfully tried cases throughout the Commonwealth of Kentucky and the State of Georgia for over two decades.
 His appellate practice includes numerous published decisions before the Georgia Court of Appeals and the Georgia Supreme Court as well as the federal Court of Appeals (6th and 11th) and the Supreme Court of the United States.
 His successful defense of a deputy sheriff resulted in Scott v.
 Harris, the United States Supreme Court's landmark Fourth Amendment decision establishing the parameters for the use of force in a high-speed pursuit.
 Scott v.
 Harris also established the federal summary judgment standard for the use of video evidence, which is taught by law schools throughout the country.